TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_portfolio_snippet.md

 ### What Worked

-**File-based architecture was the right choice.** Both humans and AI agents work naturally with files.
+**File-based architecture was the right choice.** Both people and AI agents work naturally with files.
 Version control comes free.
 Deployment is trivial.
 The simplicity serves both audiences without compromising either.

 **Optimizing for card movement paid off.** By making it a single-attribute change rather than array restructuring, the system stays responsive.
 Observing my own usage patterns revealed what to optimize.